sebin0817/tp/docs/UserGuide.md

 * `ILLNESS` could be of the following options - Infectious Disease, Chronic Conditions, Autoimmune Disorders, Genetic Disorders, Mental Health Disorders, Neurological Disorders, Metabolic Disorder, Nutritional Deficiencies, Environmental Illnesses, Degenerative Diseases or Others.
 A single `\i` with empty argument would remove all illness category associated with the medical record.
+You can also type the first few letters / words of the illness name as long it corresponds to a valid name for convenience.
   Examples:
 * `edit 1 n/Cindy Tan p/94505333 e/editedmail@mail.com g/F b/11-11-1991 d/Antibiotic Allergy i/Genetic Disorders` Edit the whole patient
   medical record that has the `PATIENT_INDEX` of 1.